8 Places Bringing Back Mask Mandates Right Now

 As of Aug.
 21, Kinterbish Junior High School in Alabama reintroduced masking.

-"Due to the slow raise of Covid cases in the area, students, employees, and visitors are asked to wear facial masks starting Tuesday, August 22, 2023.
+"Due to the slow [rise] of Covid cases in the area, students, employees, and visitors are asked to wear facial masks starting Tuesday, Aug.
+22, 2023.
 Thank you!" a post on the school's Facebook page reads.

-The school did not include an end date for the policy, but as Newsweek reported, Facebook posts from Sept.
-3 show both students and teachers donning masks.
+The school did not include an end date for the policy, but Facebook posts from this week show students, teachers, and visitors all wearing masks.

 4